dojo/widgets/src/combobox/README.md

 - `downIcon`: Applied to the down arrow icon
 - `icon`: Applied to the clear icon and the down arrow icon
 - `input`: Applied to the input node
-- `invalid`: Applied to both the input and optional label when the widget is invalid
+- `valid`: Applied to both the input and optional label when the widget is valid
 - `readOnly`: Applied to both the input and optional label when the widget is read-only
 - `required`: Applied to both the input and optional label when the widget is required
 - `root`: Applied to the top-level wrapper node